DFE-Digital/check-an-early-years-qualification/tests/k6/README.md

 `k6 run tests/k6/main.js --env CHALLENGE_PASSWORD="[Secret]" --env CUSTOM_DOAMIN="[test-env-domain]"`

-…where `[Secret]` is a valid key for the challenge page in the environment.
-We will always expect a challenge key in test/staging, even after the *production* service is in public beta and set up for unrestricted access.
+…where `[Secret]` is a valid password for the challenge page in the environment, and `[test-env-domain]` is the custom domain for the service in the test environment.
+We will always expect a challenge password in test/staging, even after the *production* service is in public beta and set up for unrestricted access.

 The GitHub pipelines will always use the `test` (staging) environment, and will pass the password and the domain from the staging environment's secrets and variables configured in GitHub.